turingschool/try-turing/partnerships/closing/index.md

 Thank you for spending your time with us today.
 We hope you enjoyed this introduction to coding and the conversation we had with our students and alumni. <strong>Are you in love with coding?</strong> Keep reading for a few ideas to continue your learning.

 ## Join Us As A Student
-If you enjoyed your time today and you think Turing might be the place for you, we’d love for you to <a href="https://turingschool.my.site.com/ApplicantPortal/s/login/SelfRegister" target="blank">apply today</a>!
+If you enjoyed your time today and you think Turing might be the place for you, we’d love for you to apply today!

 <button class="apply-today-btn"><a href="https://turingschool.my.site.com/ApplicantPortal/s/login/SelfRegister" target="blank">Apply Today!</a></button>